-Mycoplasma genitalium, or Mgen or M. genitalium, is a sexually transmitted bacteria.
+Mycoplasma genitalium, also called Mgen or M. genitalium, is a sexually transmitted bacteria.
 And as far as sexually transmitted infections (STIs) go, it’s the new kid on the block — so you may have never heard of it.

 STIs like chlamydia, gonorrhea, and HIV can have serious consequences if left untreated.
 Chlamydia, for example, can lead to infertility, and gonorrhea is becoming increasingly resistant to antibiotics.
 An HIV infection can lead to AIDS, and even human papillomavirus (HPV), can increase your risk of cervical cancer.
 But when it comes to Mycoplasma genitalium, there's fairly limited data, so there's still a lot we don't know.